 \subsubsection{Lagrange function: scaling limit}

-The expected value of the Lagrange functions $w_i(x)$ have a simple form in the large $n$ limit.
-Due to the {\it i.i.d.} condition the indices $i$ are exchangeable and we set $i=0$ for the computation of the expected Lagrange function $L_0(x)=\E_{X|x_0} [w_0(x)]$.
-Thus, one of the sample points (denoted $x_0$) is held fixed and the other ones are averaged over in computing the expected Lagrange function.
+Due to the {\it i.i.d.} condition, the indices $i$ are exchangeable, and we set $i=0$ for the computation of the expected Lagrange function $L_0(x)=\E_{X|x_0} [w_0(x)]$.
+Thus, the sample point $i=0$ at $x_0$ is held fixed, and the other ones are averaged over in computing the expected Lagrange function.
 For $x_0\ne x$ kept fixed, we have $\lim_{n\rightarrow \infty}L_0(x)= 0$.
 However, we show in the appendix~\ref{prooflag} that $L_0(x)$ takes a very simple form when taking a specific scaling limit:

 \begin{theorem} For $x\in\Omega^\circ$, we assume $\rho$ continuous at $x$.
 Then, in the limit (denoted by $\lim_Z$), $n\to+\infty$, $\|x-x_0\|^{-d}\to +\infty$ (i.e., $x_0\to x$), and such that $z_x(n,x_0)=V_d\rho(x)\|x-x_0\|^d n\log(n)\to Z$, the Lagrange function $L_0(x)=\E_{X|x_0} [w_0(x)]$ converges to a proper limit,